How & where to buy Ravencoin (RVN) online

-If you want to buy Ravencoin now, you can use one of the links below.
-These brokers have been assessed by our team of crypto experts so you can trust them as some of the top options around.
-If you aren’t ready to buy yet, keep reading to learn more.
+If you want to know where to buy Ravencoin crypto now, you can use one of the links below.
+These brokers have been assessed by our team of analysts so you can trust them as some of the top options around.
+If you want to learn more before getting involved, keep reading.

 - Binance: With Binance you can trade more than 100 cryptocurrencies.
 Binance has more trading volume than any other exchange and so is a great place for most crypto trading.
 Sign up for Binance >

 The Ravencoin ticker is RVN, search for that on your chosen exchange and you’ll be presented with a list of swaps you can make.
-For example, if you’re using Bitcoin then look for the RVN/BTC pair and click buy to execute the trade.
+For example, if you’re using Bitcoin then look for the RVN/BTC pair and execute the trade.

 A wallet is an excellent place to store your new crypto coins.
 You don’t have to get a wallet as you can leave your coins in your exchange account.
 For more control and security, however, a wallet is the best way to store them.
 There are lots of different ones available, from phone apps to hardware wallets that keep your coins entirely offline.